Sergey Tumansky: Biography

 Tumansky was a specialist in the field of mechanics and machine building.
 He was a corresponding member of the Soviet Academy of Sciences for the department of mechanics and control processes from 26 June 1964, and then academician for the department of mechanics and control processes (machine building) from 26 November 1968.
 He was awarded different distinctions, among them Lenin Prize, Lenin Order and Hero of Socialist Labour.
+Sergei Konstantinovich Tumansky died on 9 September, 1973 in Moscow, and was buried at the Novodevichy cemetery.

 Contributions

 Some of the engines he worked on and/or designed include: